Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 in the application's folder.

-You can opt to have your changes automatically saved when exiting by checking the Save Task List on Exit item on the Options Menu.
-You can also choose to suppress some of the file saved notifications if those dialog boxes get to be too much.
+You can opt to have your changes automatically saved when exiting by checking the Save Task List on Exit item in the Settings dialog.

 Sorting the Grid
 ================
 You can sort the grid by clicking any of the column headers.
 Click again to sort in the opposite order.
 Your sort will be saved and will be applied next time you start MyScheduledTasks.
-To reset the column sort, use Reset Column Sort on the Options menu.
+To reset the column sort, use Reset Column Sort on the View menu.

 Run as Administrator